IceEarth/TableFormatter/README.md

 # TableFormatter
 **Hey**,
-this is a API to get the format for a table in a string: e.g.
+this is a lib to get the format for a table in a string: e.g.

 ```
 —————————————————————————